Rare tumours in children

-It's not possible to address in this section all of the feelings you may have.
-However, our section on children’s cancers talks about the emotional impact of caring for a child with cancer and suggests sources of help and support.
+It is not possible to address in this factsheet all of the feelings you may have.
+However, the CCLG booklet ‘Children and Young People with Cancer: A Parent’s Guide’, talks about the emotional impact of caring for a child with cancer and suggests sources of help and support.

 Children's Cancer and Leukaemia Group (CCLG)

 CCLG supports the 1,700 children who develop cancer each year in the UK.
 It gives support to healthcare professionals involved in caring for children with cancer and is key to the development of high standards of care.

 CLIC Sargent offers practical support to children and young people with cancer or leukaemia, and to their families.

 This section has been compiled using information from a number of reliable sources, including:

 - Neville K, Steuber C. Clinical assessment of the child with suspected cancer. (accessed September 2012).

 - Schneider, D. et al. Rare tumours in childhood and adolescents.
 2012.
 Springer Heidelberg.

 - Pizzo P, et al. Principles and Practice of Paediatric Oncology.
 7th edition.
 2016.
 Lippincott Williams & Wilkins.

 Our children’s cancer information is written by the Children’s Cancer & Leukaemia Group (CCLG).
 It has been reviewed and edited by their publications committee, which includes medical experts from all fields of children’s cancer and care.